0vercl0k/rp/README.md

 If you have coded cool features and you want to share them, send me merge queries, if I like them I'll merge them.

 Thanks to the beta-testers: Ivanlef0u, Heurs, Ufox & Dad`.
-Thanks to : Alexander Huemer for pointing me out the IA64 mistake.
+Thanks to : Alexander Huemer for pointing me out the IA64 mistake, Baboon (for the MZ signature).